CBernard77/reading-notes/README.md

 > ## **Why do we use Markdown?**
-> We can use markdown to create websites, documents, notes, books, presentations, email messages and technical socumentations.
+> We can use markdown to create websites, documents, notes, books, presentations, email messages and technical documentations.

 > ## **What symbol will create a heading in Markdown?**